Justadumbcookie/Justadumbcookie/README.md

 dni if

-Drama maker

-I don't like drama.
+Drama maker:I don't like drama.

-Offensive jokes

-I don't take joking about that stuff well or anything in general if it's not supposed to be a joke.
+Offensive jokes:I don't take joking about that stuff well or anything in general if it's not supposed to be a joke.
 I also take most things seriously so I don't really get a lot of jokes.

-Racist.
+Racist

 Toxic

-Only friendly people.

-EddTom shippers

-I see them as brothers.
+EddTom shippers:I see them as brothers.

-Fangirls

-For obvious reasons unless you're not one of those type of fangirls that are overly obessed and possesive.
+Fangirls:For obvious reasons unless you're not one of those type of fangirls that are overly obessed and possesive.

 https://rentry.co/aunfpdtx
 <!--